Martijn-TeunTestAPPOrg/ContentCompiler-Agent/contentCompiler/src/scripts/README.md

 python .\src\scripts\compileContent.py --skip-link-check  # Skip dynamic link validation
 ```

-7. Go to the folder
+7. The output will be in the folder
 ```
 contentCompiler/src/storage/content_repo/build/
 ```